+"We again consider the right to an abortion.
 We understand the controversial nature of the problem.
 Millions of Americans believe that life begins at conception and consequently that an abortion is akin to causing the death of an innocent child; they recoil at the thought of a law that would permit it.
 Other millions fear that a law that forbids abortion would condemn many American women to lives that lack dignity, depriving them of equal liberty and leading those with least resources to undergo illegal abortions with the attendant risks of death and suffering.
-Taking account of these virtually irreconcilable points of view, aware that constitutional law must society whose govern a different members sincerely hold directly opposing views, and considering the matter in light of individual liberty, this Court, in the course of a generation, has determined and then redetermined that the Constitution offers basic protection to the woman's right to choose.
+Taking account of these virtually irreconcilable points of view, aware that constitutional law must society whose different members govern a sincerely hold directly opposing views, and considering the matter in light of the Constitution's guarantees of fundamental individual liberty, this Court, in the course of a generation, has determined and then redetermined that the Constitution offers basic protection to the woman's right to choose.
 Roe v.
 Wade, (1973); Planned Parenthood of Southeastern Pa. v.
 Casey, (1992).
 We shall not revisit those legal principles.